tberg12/ocular/README.md

 Default: Evaluate only after all iterations have completed.

 * `-evalBatches`:
-When using -evalInputDocPath, on iterations in which we run the evaluation, should the evaluation be run after each batch (in addition to after each iteration)?
+When using -evalInputDocPath, on iterations in which we run the evaluation, should the evaluation be run after each batch, as determined by -updateDocBatchSize (in addition to after each iteration)?
 Default: false